subnero1/old_website/news/_posts/2013-03-09-Subnero-featured-in-the-Economist.markdown

 date:   2013-3-9
 ---

-Emerging undersea data networks are connecting submarines, aquatic drones and other denizens of the deep
+Emerging undersea data networks are connecting submarines, aquatic drones and other denizens of the deep.